 The preparation of financial statements in conformity with generally accepted accounting principles in the United States requires the use of estimates and assumptions that affect the amounts reported in these financial statements and footnotes.
 The Company considers these accounting estimates to be critical in the preparation of the accompanying consolidated financial statements.
 The Company uses information available at the time the estimates are made.
-However, these estimates could change materially if different information or assumptions were used including potential impact of COVID-19 uncertainties.
+However, these estimates could change materially if different information or assumptions were used.
 Additionally, these estimates may not ultimately reflect the actual amounts of the final transactions that occur.
 The Company utilizes both internal and external sources to evaluate potential current and future liabilities for various commitments and contingencies.
 In the event that the assumptions or conditions change in the future, the estimates could differ from the original estimates.

-Several of the Company's accounting policies involve significant judgments, uncertainties and estimates.
+Several of the Company's accounting policies involve significant judgments, uncertainties, and estimates.
 The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Actual results may differ from these estimates under different assumptions or conditions.
 To the extent that actual results differ from management's judgments and estimates, there could be a material adverse effect on the Company.
-On a continuous basis, the Company evaluates its estimates, including, but not limited to, those estimates related to its allowance for doubtful accounts, inventory reserves, goodwill and valuation allowance for the deferred tax assets relating to its NOLs and commitments and contingencies.
+On a continuous basis, the Company evaluates its estimates, including, but not limited to, those estimates related to its allowance for doubtful accounts, inventory reserves, goodwill and commitments and contingencies.
 With respect to trade accounts receivable, the Company estimates the necessary allowance for doubtful accounts based on both historical and anticipated trends of payment history and the ability of the customer to fulfill its obligations.
 For inventory, the Company evaluates both current and anticipated sales prices of its products to determine if a write down of inventory to net realizable value is necessary.
-In determining the Company's valuation allowance for its deferred tax assets, the Company assesses its ability to generate taxable income in the future.

 The Company participates in an industry that is highly regulated, and changes in the regulations affecting its business could affect its operating results.
-Currently the Company purchases virgin hydrochlorofluorocarbon ("HCFC") and hydrofluorocarbon ("HFC") refrigerants and reclaimable, primarily HCFC, HFC and chlorofluorocarbon ("CFC"), refrigerants from suppliers and its customers.
+Currently the Company purchases virgin hydrofluorocarbon ("HFC") and hydrofluroolefin ("HFO") refrigerants and reclaimable, primarily hydrochlorofluorocarbons ("HCFC"), HFC and chlorofluorocarbon ("CFC"), refrigerants from suppliers and its customers.
 To the extent that the Company is unable to source sufficient quantities of refrigerants or is unable to obtain refrigerants on commercially reasonable terms or experiences a decline in demand and/or price for refrigerants sold by the Company, the Company could realize reductions in revenue from refrigerant sales, which could have a material adverse effect on its operating results and its financial position.
 The process of sourcing refrigerants includes various procurement costs, such as freight, processing, insurance, and other costs, relating to the delivery of refrigerants.
 As a result of the recently noted global supply chain issues, the Company determined it could be exposed to incremental costs related to these refrigerant purchases.
-These costs represent the Company's initial estimate that are possibly subject to finalization in future periods and are recorded in accrued expenses and other current liabilities on the consolidated balance sheet as of December 31, 2022.
+These costs represent the Company's initial estimate that are possibly subject to finalization in future periods and are recorded in accrued expenses and other current liabilities on the consolidated balance sheet as of December 31, 2023.